 |Members Mark||Purified Water||NHDES||Non Detect|

 |Primo||Purified Water||NHDES||Non Detect|

 Is My Bottled Water Safe to Drink?

-How can you make sense out of the above test results?
+How can you make sense of the above test results?
 Should you only drink water with absolutely no PFAS in it?
 Can you consume a small amount of PFAS and still be safe?
-As consumers, how can we make sense out of these results?
+As consumers, how can we make sense of these results?